kriwil/labster-wiki-dump/markdown/0039_Chromosome_Abnormalities.md

 -----------------

 ![Chromosome 9 banding
-pattern](chromosome 9.jpg "fig:Chromosome 9 banding pattern") Extra
+pattern](/wiki/chromosome 9.jpg "fig:Chromosome 9 banding pattern") Extra
 chromosome material from the short arm of chromosome 9 (9p) in the cells of the body.
 The extra material may consist of the entire short arm, part of the short arm or include some of the long arm (9q).
 Duplication